 My solo career is keeping me so busy and I felt like I needed to go in a new direction, I needed to untether myself from certain things and one of them was the Blues Broers.
 But it’s totally cool, we’ll never not play together again, I just need space to do my own things.

 Taking to the stage at Splashy Fen for two performances, first accompanying Arno Carstens and then with his trio, Frost displayed his ability to deftly alternate between styles, showing both a talented collaborator and a fine songwriter absorbing the crowd with technical skill and a unique sound.
-Frost and Carstens’ collaboration goes back to the band New Porn (formed in 2003) and Carstens’ 2004 SAMA winning album Another Universe, although, Frost says, they don’t get to work together quite as frequently as they used to.
+Frost and Carstens’ collaboration goes back to 2003 and Carstens’ 2004 SAMA winning album Another Universe, although, Frost says, they don’t get to work together quite as frequently as they used to.

 The energetic, fast-paced performance included ‘some old moody [songs] and [work] that we did together on Another Universe as well, and it’s two acoustics and vocals, something we like to think of as “acoustic metal”,’ laughs Frost.
 Performing with his trio (whose make up is ever fluid, adapting to where Frost is performing and musician availability), with Chris van der Walt on bass and Jason Hinch on drums, Frost gave the crowd a taste of his latest solo album, The Wake Up.